freedomofpress/securedrop/docs/network_firewall.rst

 ===========================

 Now that you've set up your password manager, you can move on to setting up the Network Firewall.
-You should stay logged in to your *admin Tails USB* to access the Network Firewall's web interface for configuration.
+You should stay logged in to your *Admin Tails USB* to access the Network Firewall's web interface for configuration.

 Unfortunately, due to the wide variety of firewalls that may be used, we